Wager Mutiny: Aftermath

 Byron was promoted to the rank of master and commander and appointed to command the twenty-gun ship Syren.
 He eventually rose to the rank of vice admiral.
 Byron had a varied and significant active service history, which included a circumnavigation of the globe.
 He married in 1748 and raised a family.
 He died in 1786.
 His grandson George Gordon Byron, better known as Lord Byron, became a poet of great fame and lasting literary importance; he sometimes alluded to his grandfather's experiences in his darker poetic works.

 Baynes' service records predate the sailing of Anson's squadron.
 Upon his return to England after the Wager affair, he never served at sea again.
 Instead, in February 1745, before the court martial, he was given a position onshore running a naval store yard in Clay near the Sea, Norfolk.
 Apart from some reports he made of thieving from his yard, his life did not create other records.
-He remained in this capacity until his death in 1758.
+He remained in this capacity until he died in 1758.

-Shortly after the court martial, Bulkeley was offered command of the cutter Royal George, which he declined, thinking her "too small to keep to the sea".
+Shortly after the court-martial, Bulkeley was offered command of the cutter Royal George, which he declined, thinking her "too small to keep to the sea".
 He was right in his assessment, as the vessel subsequently foundered in the Bay of Biscay, with the loss of all hands.
+Bulkeley eventually emigrated to the Colony of Pennsylvania where his book was re-published in 1757.
+Bulkeley thereafter vanished from the historical record, and his final fate is unknown.

-Campbell completed his narrative of the Wager affair by denying he had entered the service of the Spanish Navy; however, in the same year his book was published, a report was made against him.
-Commodore Edward Legge (formerly captain of Severn in Anson's original squadron) reported that whilst cruising in Portuguese waters, he encountered a certain Alexander Campbell in port, formerly of the Royal Navy and HMS Wager, enlisting English seamen and sending them overland to Cadiz to join the Spanish service.
+Campbell completed his narrative of the Wager affair by denying that he had entered the service of the Spanish Navy; however, in the same year his book was published, a report was filed against him.
+Commodore Edward Legge (formerly captain of Severn in Anson's original squadron) reported that whilst cruising in Portuguese waters, he encountered a certain Alexander Campbell in port, formerly of the Royal Navy and HMS Wager, enlisting English seamen and sending them overland to Cádiz to join the Spanish service.